Whether you want to inform users or edit the video by aligning audio or subtitle tracks accurately, you need to determine the video’s duration.

 Decision Tree diagram

-Visual representation always helps users understand which method should be used in which scenario.
+Visual representation always helps users understand which method to use in a given scenario.

 Here is the figure: